plurid/elementql/README.md

 yarn add @plurid/elementql-server
 ```

-The simplest `ElementQL` server requires only a relative path for the elements to be served
+The simplest `ElementQL` server requires only to be started, the elements will be served from the default `./elements` path

 ``` typescript
 // server.js